deshuttam/Latent-Fingerprint-Identifcation-Based-on-Minutiae-Points/README.md

 ## Introduction
 We have developed a system that identifes a person with an existing small number of minutia features and without requiring fngerprint pre-alignment.
 A nearest minutiae neighbourhood-based latent fngerprint identifcation algorithm called “Ratio of Minutiae Triangles (RMT)” is proposed to solve fngerprint deformation, rotation, scale, and fingerprint alignment problems.
+We used NIST’s FpMV minutiae viewer [37] open-source minutiae detection tools to obtain reliable minutiae features to achieve better matching accuracy.
+The software is developed above the MINDTCT application and the extraction results are found to be close to the manually marked minutiae.
+The block diagrams seen in Figs. 4 and 5 explain the steps used to extract minutiae from the FVC2004 and NIST SD27 databases using FpMV, respectively.
+Since the quality of FVC2004 query fngerprints contains good-quality ridges, the minutiae features are extracted using the FpMV tool without performing any additional pre-processing operation.
+Minutiae features are extracted in the form of x, y coordinates and are later read by the RMT algorithm for further matching operation.

 ![image](https://user-images.githubusercontent.com/107185323/197774869-7ee8292d-4ade-4cc9-aa57-de4c47e7ca5e.png)

+We start the fngerprint registration process on the gallery fngerprints stored in the background database.
+From the minutiae points extracted using the previous FpMV application, we select a reference minutia point.
+To generate minutiae invariants from the set of minutiae neighborhood points, we select ‘n’ minutia points (n=8) around a reference minutia ‘P’ and arrange them in clockwise sequence P1, P2, P3, P4, P6, P7, and P8 as shown in Fig. 7.

 ![image](https://user-images.githubusercontent.com/107185323/197775124-eccf5fec-6425-4aec-9dd1-5a652ee2de93.png)

 ![image](https://user-images.githubusercontent.com/107185323/197777055-a258bfa9-eb85-4824-a4a3-6332585ba2ca.png)